istio/istio.io/docs/tasks/timeout-injection.md

 a running system.

 The Kubernetes-based implementation of Istio used in this task works by injecting behavior into pods.
-All pods that participate in the service mesh are enabled by the addition of a proxy.
+All pods that participate in the service mesh are enabled by the addition of an Envoy proxy.
 We will inject HTTP timeout behavior by giving a new rule to the Istio Manager.
-The proxy will implement the timeout.
+Envoy will implement the timeout.

 {% endcapture %}